 The only exception to the anti-retroactive child support modification law is when a modification is sought back to the date when a child was emancipated.
 In that case, the modification can be retroactive for longer than the date of written notice given, or the filing of a motion to modify the child support.
 This is because after a child is emancipated, the parent no longer has a “duty to support” the child, so no child support can be owed.

-If you have questions about New Jersey child support, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have questions about New Jersey child support, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.